Testing Most Influential Sets: Proposed Approach

-\autoref{prop:infl_sets} elegantly reveals the additive structure of individual contributions in the numerator and the multiplicative adjustment from the remaining data in the denominator.
-This representation enables efficient computation without explicitly forming leverage scores for each subset, making our approach computationally tractable for large datasets.
+\autoref{prop:infl_sets} reveals the \emph{additive structure} of individual contributions in the numerator, as well as the \emph{multiplicative adjustment} from the denominator.
+It provides an exact closed-form expression that avoids re-fitting the model for each candidate subset.